Gantry¶

 No Docker required! 🚫 🐳

-No writing YAML experiment specs.
+No writing Beaker YAML experiment specs.

 Easy setup.